 So, how do you understand if you are on the right track and if your blog is really growing or not even if you aren’t getting any direct benefits in terms of money?

 6 Checklists To Understand If Your Blog Is Really Growing

-Are your inbound links increasing without you building them manually?
+1. Are your inbound links increasing without you building them manually?

-Inbound links is a direct measure to understand if the content you are producing is worthy enough to others to link back to you.
-According to Moz, gaining traction, attention and organic traffic depends on the link profile of a website.
+An inbound link is a direct measure to understand if the content you are producing is worthy enough for others to link back to you.
+According to Moz, gaining traction, attention, and organic traffic depends on the link profile of a website.

 As the number of these links increases, you’ll start becoming recognized as an authority.
 I am not talking about the links that people build manually through commenting or guest posting but the links that are earned automatically because of the great content you produced.

-How many Unique Visitors, Returning Visitors and Page Views Is you Blog Getting?
+2. How many Unique Visitors, Returning Visitors and Page Views Is you Blog Getting?

 The overall stats of your blog – the number of unique visitors you’re getting to your blog per day, the number of returning visitors, the number of page views you had and the average time spent on your blog.
 You have to consider all these factors to check if your blog is really growing.

 If you are still not measuring your blog stats, I would recommend you to set it up right now.

-Has your email subscriber count increased?
+3. Has your email subscriber count increased?

 So, if your subscriber base is increasing slowly, it is a good sign.
 However, don’t set unrealistic expectations like getting 1000 subscribers in a day.
 It only leads to frustration and breaks down the high spirit with which you started your blog.
 So, make a slow and steady growth of your subscriber rate.

-Also don’t limit yourself just with email subscription, as social media following is equally important.
+Also don’t limit yourself just with an email subscription, as social media following is equally important.
 You can check this guide to understand what all subscription option you should offer.

-Are people commenting on your blog?
+4. Are people commenting on your blog?

-Well, commenting doesn’t directly relate to growth but it’s a great reflection of quality of your blog.
+Well, commenting doesn’t directly relate to growth but it’s a great reflection of the quality of your blog.

-Many think sharing a post takes shorter time than commenting, so to show off that they liked the post, they just share it or tweet it instead of leaving a comment.
+Many think sharing a post takes a shorter time than commenting, so to show off that they liked the post, they just share it or tweet it instead of leaving a comment.

 Another case might be the blog has a huge number of comments but all are comments such as “Nice post!” and so on.
-These kinds of comments aren’t valuable and doesn’t provoke discussion.
+These kinds of comments aren’t valuable and don’t provoke discussion.

-Are you getting shares, likes and followers?
+5. Are you getting shares, likes, and followers?

 Whenever you write content, you always like to share it with your friends and followers.
 Right?

 If yes, then your blog is growing.
 With the great content you are producing, people are really liking it and finding it worth sharing.

 How many are making friends with you?
 Are you getting invitations for meet-ups with bloggers in your niche?
 The growth of a blog is directly related to these factors and you have to consider these things to check if your blog is growing or not.

 If your blog community is growing and a large number of people recognize you by your name, you are definitely growing as a blogger and thus your blog too.
-If not, then this article will guide you on increasing Facebook likes.

-Do you know the source that brings in the maximum number of targeted visitors to your blog?
+6. Do you know the source that brings in the maximum number of targeted visitors to your blog?